Robinlovelace/open-gat/README.md

 5. UTPS stands for the UMT (Urban Mass Transportation Administration, an agency of the DoT responsible for transport planning) Transportation Planning System (UTPS) and PLANPAC

+6. Like Python packages, R packages are analogous to Apps on smartphones and plugins in QGIS (described below), that provide new functionality.
+Many implement recently developed statistical and computational techniques (some of which are accompanied by papers describing new methods in academic journals such as the *Journal for Statistical Software*) or provide interfaces to software written in other languages, meaning that R can provide transport researchers with access to many cutting-edge methods via a single system.

+7. The author has first hand experience of the costs of
+    context-switching: during my PhD I used R for the statistical and modelling analysis, and then switched to QGIS for geographic analysis and visualisation.
+While this approach worked well, the cognitive burden of having to learn and manage two substantial programs was substantial.